kevinsteves/pan-python/README.txt

     pan.rc:     pan.rc.PanRc class (internal)

-bin/panxapi.py is a command line program for accessing the XML API and is built using the pan.xapi and pan.commit modules.
+bin/panxapi.py is a command line program for accessing the XML API and uses the pan.xapi and pan.commit modules.

 Documentation: